Engineering & Computer Science

 Students who have interests in engineering, computer science, and designing for change can choose among a variety of courses focused on these areas.
 This program provides broad opportunities for students to learn and practice the skills needed to understand, use, and build new and future engineering and computer science technologies.
-Some students will build physical machines or devices; some students will design and craft integrated software solutions; some students will learn how to plan and organize initiatives to seek change.
+Students build physical machines or devices, design and craft integrated software solutions, and learn how to plan and organize initiatives to drive change.
 The overall focus of the program is to provide technological and leadership skills to envision, design, create, and implement solutions to problems that matter.

 Here are some examples of this interdisciplinary focus:

-- Arts: Intro to Studio Art 2D, Intro to Studio Art 3D, From Blues to EDM
+- Introduction to Studio Art 2D, Introduction to Studio Art 3D, From Blues to EDM (electronic dance music)

-- Math: Computer Science 1 (Advanced), Computer Science Independent Research, Math Independent Research, Statistics
+- Computer Science 1 (Advanced), Computer Science Independent Research, Math Independent Research, Statistics

 - Scenic Arts Design

 - Lighting and Audio Design

 - Robotics (FIRST Robotics Team): The Westtown robotics team 1391, the Metal Moose, is part of FIRST (For Inspiration and Recognition of Science and Technology), an organization that creates a dynamic link between science and technology.